sergiomtzlosa/latex-template-report-unizar/bibliography-work-report/bibunit-latex-template-report-unizar/README.md

 If you want to use TexStudio and bibunits in Windows systems, set the path of the script **latex_bibunits.bat** in the compilation process, see image [config-texstudio-bibunits-compile-script-windows.png](config-texstudio-bibunits-compile-script-windows.png) to set the script in the configuration.

 In both cases you must set the custom building script path on the building configuration in TexStudio to use bibunits.
+You can set the path of the script directly from the project folder.

 ## Install pygments